aljokha/murshid-capstone/WRITEUP.md

 failed_generation: {"low": "high", "destination": "campus", ...}
 ```

-The model had emitted `"low"` as a key.
-The cause was my own field description,
+The model emitted `"low"` as a *key*.
+The cause was our own field description,
 which began with the bare token *"low when the question is ambiguous…"* — the
 model read the leading value name as the key.
 The fix was in the description,
 not the model: every description now opens by describing the field, and enum
 values appear only quoted after "Pick" or "Use".
 This is the routing lesson's
-own point turned back on me — the `description=` **is** the prompt.
+own point turned back on us — the `description=` **is** the prompt.

-*Second failure.* `parse_action` hit `400 tool_use_failed: "Tool choice is
+**Second**, `parse_action` hit `400 tool_use_failed: "Tool choice is required,
-required, but model did not call a tool"` — the model correctly judged that a
+but model did not call a tool"` — the model correctly judged that a question
-question contained no formal request and declined to call the tool at all.
+contained no formal request and declined to call the tool at all.

-Both were handled the same way, and the handling is deliberately precise:
+Both are handled the same way, and the handling is deliberately precise:

 ```python
 RECOVERABLE = (ValidationError, groq.BadRequestError)